bacdillon/AutomationPlayground/PowerPlatform/Airline Flight Delays Dashboard/README.md

 ## 1. Project Overview

-This project is a Power BI report, the **"Flight Status Dashboard,"** built around a large dataset of airline flights.
+A simple **"Flight Status Dashboard,"** built with a large dataset of airline flights.
 It summarizes total flights, delays, and cancellations at a glance, then lets the viewer break that picture down by airline or by departure city with a single click.
-The video shows the report being actively built and refined in Power BI Desktop — visuals being formatted, resized, and cross-filtered — giving a look at both the finished dashboard and the process of assembling it.
+The video shows the report being actively built and refined in Power BI Desktop.
+Visuals being formatted, resized, and cross filtered, giving a look at both the finished dashboard.

 ## 2. Business Context

-Airlines, travel platforms, and airport operations teams all care deeply about flight punctuality — it affects customer satisfaction, operational planning, and regulatory reporting.
+Airlines, travel platforms, and airport operations teams all care deeply about flight punctuality which might affects customer satisfaction, operational planning, and regulatory reporting.
 With millions of flight records generated across airlines and airports, understanding overall performance (and knowing which airlines or routes are the biggest problem areas) requires more than a raw data table.
 It requires a report that summarizes the big picture while still letting someone drill into a specific airline or city.

 ## 3. Business Problem